-As fastidious as I’ve been about making audio recordings over the years, it’s a serious regret of mine that so little of my musical life has been documented in any visual form.
+As fastidious as I’ve been about making audio recordings over the years, it’s a serious regret of mine that so little of my musical life has been documented in visual form.
 There was some great candid footage shot by one band member or another in my teenage days, but most of it’s lost now.
 I got my hands on a MiniDV Camcorder in 2003.
 That should have been a serious turning point.
-The problem was every time I thought I was going to dig in and document myself creating an album or working through a change in musical direction I would talk myself out of it, convinced whatever I filmed would be boring beyond belief.
+The problem was every time I thought I was going to dig in and document myself creating an album or working through a change in musical direction, I would talk myself out of it, convinced whatever I filmed would be boring beyond belief.

-The moment this album started picking up some momentum, I decided I wasn’t going to make that mistake again.
+The moment this album started picking up some momentum, I decided I wasn’t going to make the same mistake again.
 I started setting up a video camera or two — with the explicit permission of each performer — at the beginning of some of the recording sessions, and I filmed myself talking to the camera and recorded voiceover material to fill in some of the blanks.
-It was important to me that I document not only the musical gifts of everyone onscreen, but some sense of their personalities and how we interacted.
-I also wanted to provide some context for everything.
-I was able to dig up quite a bit of archival material, so you get a lot of background information that may or may not be of interest.
+I wanted to document not only the musical gifts of everyone onscreen, but some sense of their personalities and how we interacted.
+I also wanted to provide some context for everything, and I was able to dig up a surprising amount of archival material.
+So you get a lot of background information that may or may not be of interest.

 I’m not a professional filmmaker.
 I hesitate to call the film a true documentary.
 I hesitate to call it a film at all.
 It’s more of a very long, rambling, quirky video essay.
 For the most part my video equipment is nothing special, but when it comes to music I’ve always been a firm believer in working with whatever tools you have available.
 I thought it was about time I carried that attitude over to the camera, making do with what I had instead of putting pressure on myself to film something brilliant.